shapeshed/shapeshed.com/content/post/nifty-unix-tools-sort.md

 ## How to sort by month

+To sort by month pass the `-M` option to `sort`.
+This will write a sorted list to standard output ordered by month name.

-Sort has the ability to order lines that start with a month.
-Suppose we have the following file called `months.txt`.
+Suppose the following file exists and is saved as `months.txt`.

     February
     January